research-ag/canister-profiling/README.md

 `--force-gc` dfx option is required for heap and stable profiling.

+## Notes on benches

+Time is measured in Wasm instructions per call.
+For most functions each call takes eaxactly the same amount of instructions.
+But in some cases there can be component to it that occurs sporadically.
+For example, `add` and `removeLast` for Buffer are vastly more expensive when the Buffer grows or shrinks its capacity.
+In those case the displayed value is the average over `n` calls, i.e. the sporadic overhead is amortized over `n` calls.

+Memory is measured in bytes of heap size increase due to the call to the function or, in some cases, to `n` calls to the function.

+In heap profiling:

+* heap size is the size without the garbage of the data structure returned by the profiled function.
+* gc size is the size of the garbage produced by the profiled function.
+* collector instructions is the number of instructions required to collect the garbage of the profiled function.
+* mutator instructions is the number of instructions for execution of the profiled function without garbage collector.

+In stable profiling:

+* mutator instructions are the instructions for deserialization of data returned by the profiled function.
+* stable var query is the result of executing stableVarQuery function, the size of the serialized data.

 ## Bench Vector against Buffer, Array

 #### Instructions & heap